moberghr/coding-guidelines/README.md

 ### IOptions

-Alawys use `IOptions` to provide strongly typed access to groups of related settings.
+Always use `IOptions` to provide strongly typed access to groups of related settings.

 `appsetting,json`